-Almond milk and cheese is easy to make and homemade tastes much better than shop bought.
-This version is nutritionally superior with a high almond content and a healthy dose of protein.
-The almonds are sprouted to aid absorption.
+Almond milk and almond cheese is easy to make at home.
+Homemade always tastes much better than shop bought.
+This creamy almond milk is nutritionally superior with a high nut content and a healthy dose of protein.
+The almonds are soaked and sprouted in water to aid absorption.

-Most commercial almond milks contain very little almond (often less than 1%) and a host of other additives and stabilisers.
-This almond milk is great with just almonds and water but you can add sweetener and vanilla if you like.
+Most commercial almond milk contains very little almond (often less than 1%) and a host of other additives and stabilisers.
+This almond milk has a great flavour with just almonds and water but you can add sweetener and vanilla if you like.

-Use whole raw almonds still in their skin to make this milk and cheese for maximum nutrition.
-Lots of the vitamins are in the skins and this almond cheese and milk retains all of these vitamins.
+Use whole raw almonds still in their skin to make this milk and cheese with maximum nutrition.
+Lots of the vitamins are in the skins and this recipe retains all of these vitamins.

 Use any natural salt that is not refined so still contains minerals – like pink Himalayan or sea salt.